waz11/Search-In-Graph/README.md

 # converting source code to graph:

-the graph is a jason file, contains two arrays: vertices and edges.
+the graph is a json file, contains two arrays: vertices and edges.

 ## vertex